-The Flow returns to the music scene with a new single, “The window”, taken from the upcoming album “Reborn”.
-After the success of the singles “Love love love” and “Love in the house”, the singer and composer Emanuele Montesano, known by his stage name The Flow, offers an alternative rock song that recalls the sounds of the early 2000s, inspired by bands like Placebo.
+The Flow returns to the music scene with a new single, "The Window," from their upcoming album "Reborn."
+Following the success of their singles "Love Love Love" and "Love in the House," singer and songwriter Emanuele Montesano, known by his stage name The Flow, delivers an alternative rock track that harks back to the sounds of the early 2000s, inspired by bands like Placebo.

 An autobiographical piece

-Written and performed by Montesano, “The window” reflects an autobiographical character where the author explores his personal battles against anxiety and insecurities, openly sharing his fragilities with the listener.
-The arrangement and production of the song were curated by Alessandro Galdieri.
-In an interview, The Flow described the single as his first real autobiographical song, dedicated to the hard fight against anxiety and the search for managing one's emotions.
+Written and performed by Montesano, "The Window" reflects an autobiographical tone, as the author explores his personal struggles with anxiety and insecurities, openly sharing his fragility with the listener.
+The song was arranged and produced by Alessandro Galdieri.
+In an interview, The Flow described the single as his first truly autobiographical song, dedicated to the difficult struggle with anxiety and the struggle to manage one's emotions.

 The album "Reborn"

-The long-awaited album “Reborn” mixes elements of rock, pop, country and alternative, a trajectory that draws inspiration from artists such as Placebo, Kings of Leon and Bryan Adams.
-Montesano promises a work full of stories and reflections, linked to observations of everyday life and the search for a happy corner to take refuge in.
-These musical influences and personal experiences make “Reborn” a multidimensional project with a strong emotional impact.
+The long-awaited album "Reborn" blends elements of rock, pop, country, and alternative, drawing inspiration from artists like Placebo, Kings of Leon, and Bryan Adams.
+Montesano promises a work rich in stories and reflections, rooted in observations of everyday life and the search for a happy place to retreat.
+These musical influences and personal experiences make "Reborn" a multidimensional project with a strong emotional impact.

 I read the article and I find the new single from The Flow, 'The window', interesting.
 I like the sounds of the early 2000s, and I'm curious to hear how the artist deals with his emotions in the song.
 I hope the album 'Reborn' lives up to expectations.